 God and nature, scholars learned, held new tricks.
 Who knew?
 The world of plants did not simply include the few hundred kinds Dioscorides described, or even those native to Europe and the Mediterranean, or those important plants that had made their way through trade routes (rice, sugar, oranges, etc.) Active Minds had filed that plant wealth in handsome intellectual cabinets.
 But that intellectual framework soon burgeoned with new “kinds” of plants arriving from all areas of the globe.
 The Spanish introduced plants and products from Mexico and South America.
 The Dutch were importing curiosities from South Africa.
 The English, a bit late to the party, began harvesting and cultivating plants from their Caribbean and American colonies.
 Naturalists came to realize there must be tens of thousands of plant species, some of which (corn, peanuts, sweet potatoes, chocolate, cinchona, white pine, live oak, rubber, etc.) would prove to be important raw resources, green gold – new potential for industry and commerce, new challenges to established order.

 What revelation.
 Clearly Noah’s flood had failed to wipe out life in far-distant lands.
 If all the world’s plants came into being on one day, the third day of creation, then the task had been much greater than generating the few hundred kinds of plants European scholars knew.
 There had to be a schema, a rubric for how to generate so many different kinds.
 Moreover, given the task of taking dominion and issuing names, humans needed some clues as to the purpose and source of variation.
-Priests, ministers, and physicians would now study the world’s plant diversity with the mission to reveal that formula; natural philosophy could serve religion through detailing God’s model, a chain of live, or the chain of being.*
+Priests, ministers, and physicians would now study the world’s plant diversity with the mission to reveal that formula; natural philosophy could serve religion through detailing God’s model, a chain of life, or the chain of being.*

 In this model, each kind of plant might be seen as a link connected to another kind, a plant so similar as to be the next link.
 Each segment of the chain, a string of links sharing some ideal, exemplified concepts of a genus, as John Locke expressed in An Essay Concerning Humane (Human) Understanding (1689.)
 He contended people objectify thoughts, classifying things around us through formulating general ideas about material objects, which are then manifested in real examples.
 Each example therefore, each kind, or in Locke’s terms, each species has its essential nature.
 Botanists adopted this approach and terminology in describing species (Biblical kinds) as instances of genera, which then can be organized in broader categories – families, orders, classes, and kingdoms.